wavesgroup/wave-tearing-slides/slides/intro.md

 <section>

-## Can we formulate a theoretical or empirical model for wave tearing?
+## Can we formulate a theoretical or semi-empirical model for wave tearing?
 </section>